Quramy/jest-prisma/README.md

 };
 ```

-Alternatively, you can use `@jest-environment-options` pragma:
+Alternatively, you can use `@jest-environment-options` pragma in your test file:

 ```js
 /**